-There are many precautions that employers and site managers are supposed to take to ensure that their workers are safe.
-Unfortunately, they often fail to do so, leading to serious and life-altering injuries.
-Employers in Massachusetts are required to carry workers’ compensation insurance for their employees.
-This means that if you are injured on the job, you have options for receiving compensation, provided you follow the correct procedures.
+There are many precautions that employers and site managers are supposed to take to make sure their workers are safe.
+Unfortunately, they often fail to do so, leading to life-altering injuries.
+That may be why employers in Massachusetts are required to carry workers’ compensation insurance for their employees.
+This means that if you are injured on the job, you should receive this compensation, no matter whose fault it was.

-At DiBella Law Offices, P.C., our workers’ compensation attorneys are familiar with the complexities of Massachusetts laws and the proper procedures required in getting you the maximum compensation.
-Contact us today at (781) 916-9932 to learn more, or contact our offices in Methuen, Burlington, and Boston to set up a free consultation.
+At DiBella Law Offices, P.C., our workers’ compensation attorneys are familiar with the complexities of Massachusetts laws and the proper procedures for getting you the maximum compensation available.
+Call us today at (781) 262-3338 to learn more, or contact our offices in Methuen, Burlington, and Boston to set up a free consultation.

 How Are Workers' Compensation Claims Filed?

-In Massachusetts, employers must report any injury that resulted in the loss of five days of work or more.
-Additionally, the day the injury occurs counts as one full day if the employee is absent for at least four hours because of the accident.
+In Massachusetts, employers must report any injury that resulted in the employee missing five days of work or more.
+The day the injury occurred counts as one full day if the employee was absent for at least four hours because of the injury.
 The official report of injury must be filed with the Department of Industrial Accidents (DIA), which is responsible for administering the Workers’ Compensation Act.

-Workers may choose their examining physician and apply for compensation after a brief waiting period.
-Furthermore, injured workers may receive compensation retroactively if their disability persists for a certain length of time.
+Workers may choose their own examining physician and apply for workers’ comp after a brief waiting period, and may receive compensation retroactively if their disability persists for a certain length of time.
 However, workers’ compensation is not always easy to secure without the help of a competent personal injury lawyer.

 What Types of Workers’ Compensation Benefits Are Available?

-When you have been injured, your employer must fill out a report of injury.
-Copies of the report need to be given to you, the DIA, and the workers’ compensation insurer.
-Your employer must also give you the report within seven days of the date on which they receive notice of the fact that you have been injured and disabled.
+After an injury at work, your employer must fill out a report of injury.
+Copies of the report need to be given to the DIA and your employer’s workers’ compensation insurer.
+Your employer must also give you the report within seven days of when they received notice that you had been injured.

-Once this process begins, workers’ compensation lawyers can help you apply for the following benefits:
+Once this process begins, a Massachusetts workers’ compensation lawyer can help you apply for the following benefits:

 - Temporary payments to cover lost wages until you can return to work